Basic DNS records

 PTR

-Also called a “pointer record”.
-This is used for the reverse mapping of an IP address to a hostname.
+A "pointer record" is used for the reverse mapping of an IP address to a hostname.
 DreamHost currently only supports reverse DNS records when a Unique IP is added to a domain.

 DreamCompute also supports PTR records but you must first configure DNS for your domain(s) in order for the records to be created automatically.
 If the PTR record does not appear to be correct within 15 minutes of making this change, please contact support.